-Recommendations for our NEOs' base compensation, grants and awards for our 2013 fiscal year were made at the compensation committee's December, 2012, meeting and approved by the board at its December, 2012, meeting.
+Recommendations for our NEOs' base compensation, grants and awards for our 2014 fiscal year were made at the compensation committee's December, 2013, meeting and approved by the board at its December, 2013, meeting.

 Role of Our Officers.

 Our executive officers compile and provide information, make recommendations, and assist in the management and administration of our executive compensation plans.
 Their responsibilities may include, but are not limited to, the following:

-- · Recommending pay levels and option grants and restricted stock awards for key executive officers, other than our chief executive officer; - · Recommending changes to ensure that our compensation programs remain competitive and aligned with our objectives; and - Providing information and data to the committee, including, but not limited to: (1) information concerning Company and individual performance; (2) information concerning the attainment of our strategic objectives; (3) the common stock ownership of each executive and his option holdings; (4) information about equity compensation plan dilution; (5) quantification of all forms of compensation payable to our executives; and (6) peer group compensation and performance data.
+- Recommending pay levels and option grants and restricted stock awards for key executive officers, other than our chief executive officer; - · Recommending changes to ensure that our compensation programs remain competitive and aligned with our objectives; and - Providing information and data to the committee, including, but not limited to: (1) information concerning Company and individual performance; (2) information concerning the attainment of our strategic objectives; (3) the common stock ownership of each executive and his option holdings; (4) information about equity compensation plan dilution; (5) quantification of all forms of compensation payable to our executives; and (6) peer group compensation and performance data.

 Our executive officers may attend meetings at the request of the committee, except that Mr. McGraw is not present during the deliberations of his compensation.
-A portion of each of the six meetings held during 2013 was in executive session during which none of our executive officers was present.
+A portion of each of the meetings held during 2014 was in executive session during which none of our executive officers was present.

 Using Compensation Consultants.

-For 2013, the compensation committee retained Pearl Meyer & Partners, LLC ("Pearl Meyer") to provide advice regarding the amount and form of compensation for our NEOs.
-Among other matters, Pearl Meyer developed market values for the salaries, bonuses and long-term incentives we pay or provide to our executive officers, including an analysis of the salaries, bonuses and long-term incentives paid by our peer group.
-The committee used this information to assess the competitiveness of our pay practices for this group.
+For 2014, the compensation committee retained Pearl Meyer & Partners, LLC ("Pearl Meyer") to provide advice regarding the amount and form of compensation for our NEOs.
+Among other matters, Pearl Meyer developed market values for the salaries, bonuses and long-term incentives we pay or provide to our executive officers, including an analysis of the salaries, bonuses and long-term incentives paid by our peer group, the members of which are listed below under the question "Do we 'benchmark' total compensation or any element of compensation?".
+The committee used this information to assess the competitiveness of our pay practices.